-The Massachusetts Clean Vessel Act (CVA) program is administered by MarineFisheries and has been underway since 1994.
+The Massachusetts Clean Vessel Act (MA-CVA) Program is administered by MarineFisheries and has been underway since 1994.
 Funding is provided through the U.S. Fish and Wildlife Service's Sportfish Restoration Program.
 Since the CVA program's inception, Massachusetts' harbors have put more pumpout boats in service than any other state.
-This extensive coverage, coupled with the many shoreside pumpout stations placed in service, provide the infrastructure needed to achieve and maintain the goal of designation of the Commonwealth's coastal waters as a federal No Discharge Area (NDA).
-This downloadable brochure provides additional information on the CVA program: Clean Vessal Act Brochure
+This extensive coverage, coupled with the many shoreside pumpout stations placed in service, provide the infrastructure needed to achieve and maintain the Commonwealth's coastal waters as a No Discharge Zone (NDZ).
+This downloadable brochure provides additional information on the MA-CVA Program: Clean Vessel Act Brochure file size 1MB

 Find a Pumpout Location Near You:

-- CVA Billing Instructions
+Forms for CVA Reimbursement Invoicing:● CVA Billing Instructions

-- CVA Invoice Checklist and Submittal Form
+● CVA Invoice Checklist and Submittal Form

 ● Daily Narrative Report and Affidavit An affidavit is required every time labor reimbursement is requested

 ● Pumpout Log Invoices submitted without a pumpout log will not be reimbursed